 Sometimes, we take for granted that not everyone is familiar with the language associated with a mortgage.
 Principal?
 Amortization?
 Escrow?
 Supercalifragilisticexpialodocious?

 Of course, this is just a start.
 Your mortgage lender should be more than willing to help you understand the entire process.
-If not, you really need to jump over to Michigan First Mortgage – you’ll be taken care of from start to finish!
+If not, you really need to jump over to Michigan First Mortgage – we’ll take care of you from start to finish!